 Activates the contour fill algorithm for this layer, and disable the Standard Fill algorithm.
 The contour fill fills along the contour of the graphic, instead of moving back and forth.
 The contourfill usually looks better than the Standard Fill, in some situations like a filled circle, the Contour Fill is also faster.

 Reverse Direction

 This command changes the direction of rotation of the objects on this layer.
-With this function you can influence the milling-direction for the output.
+With this function you can set the milling-direction for the output.
+Pay attention when changing the direction of graphic objects manually (Cmd-d).